filipsnastins/concurrency-control-with-dynamodb/README.md

 Now, we can test that the application's use cases are executed one at a time;
 for example, two concurrent `charge_payment_intent` requests result in only one call to the Payment Gateway.
-The tests are unaware that the pessimistic locks are used for concurrency control, so the implementation details are not exposed.
+The tests are unaware that the pessimistic locks are used for concurrency control, so this implementation detail is not exposed.

 ```python
 from pessimistic_payments.use_cases import charge_payment_intent, create_payment_intent